dtcc-platform/dtcc-model/docs/installation.md

 **NOTE**

-Sometimes `pip` and `python` may be out of sync which means that `pip` will install a package in location where it will not be found by `python`.
+Sometimes `pip` and `python` may be out of sync which means that `pip` will install a package in a location where it will not be found by `python`.
 It is therefore safer to replace the `pip` command by `python -m pip`:

     python -m pip install [dtcc-model or .]